Miten-s/org-umbrella/README.md

-# frontend
+# Org Umbrella

-Web-based frontend for a Laboratory Information Management System (LIMS).
-Built for managing samples, workflows, and lab operations with a modern, responsive UI.
+Org Umbrella is a full-stack web application designed to manage and streamline organizational operations.
+It features a React-based frontend and a Node.js (Express/NestJS) backend, with a clean and scalable architecture suitable for multi-tenant environments.